-Our teachers are all Pilates Process™ certified and are are equally passionate about Pilates as they are about the art of teaching.
-Discover more about this talented group below.
+Our teachers are all Pilates Process™ certified and equally passionate about Pilates as they are about the art of teaching.
+Check out this talented group below.

 Teacher, Franklin Method Educator, Thai Massage Therapist, Reception Manager Hometown: Bathurst, NB